 How does the hand in and selection process work?

 All works for submission must be handed in on the same day and at the time specified (The Dance Hall, Community Centre, Conduit Street, Rye, from 7 - 8.30pm on 26th July 2018) because that is the only time the volunteers are there to unwrap and collect your work.

 All submissions are then carefully stored until the selection takes place.
 Selection for the exhibition is decided by a committee of members which changes every year and their decision is final.
 The Hanging Committee will then endeavour to place all selected works within the constraints of the space available and the compatibility of the works.
 You will be informed if your submission has been successful or not, using the self addressed evelope you supplied.
 Non selected work can be collected on any day that the exhibition is open (except the night of the private view).
 You must remember to bring the authorization of collection form when you pick up work because the society will not release work to anyone who does not have this form.
 This especially applies if you ask someone to pick your work up on your behalf.
 No form means no work.

 Selected work is then hung or displayed in the gallery.
 The information you supply on the front, hanging label will be that which is used to catalogue and price the work, so please makes sure both the labels you supply are accurate.

 If your work sells during the exhibition the society charges a commission of 35%.
-If your work does not sell, you must collected it between 2pm to 4 pm on Monday 28th August (or ask someone else to do so).
+If your work does not sell, you must collected it between 2pm to 4 pm on Tuesday 28th August (or ask someone else, who is prepared to pack it, to do so).
 Again this is the only time the volunteers are there to return you work.

 Good Luck with your submission.